grid5000/g5k-api/README.md

 ### Use the build infrastructure
 The debian package build is done automatically as a stage in gitlab-ci.
 See `.gitlab-ci.yaml` and https://gitlab.inria.fr/grid5000/g5k-api/pipelines , but only tagged commits get pushed to the packages.grid5000.fr repository.

-Tasks described in `lib/tasks/packaging.rake` are available to automatically manage version bumping, changelog generation and package building.
-If you use these tasks, a tag will be created each time version is bumped.
-Therefore, the `lib/grid5000/version.rb` file should only be changed using these tasks, at the end of a development cycle (if production has version X.Y.Z running, the file will keep that version during the next development cycle and it will only change at the end of the development cycle).

-For this to work properly, you need a working .gitconfig.

-- You can copy your main .gitconfig into the vagrant box

-        $ cat ~/.gitconfig | vagrant ssh -- 'cat - > ~/.gitconfig'

-- Or you can configure the vagrant box to your needs

-        vagrant@g5k-local: git config --global user.name "Your Name" vagrant@g5k-local: git config --global user.email you@example.com

-- You can now name the version you are about to package

-        vagrant@g5k-local: bundle exec rake package:bump:patch #replace patch by minor or major when appropriate)

-- And then build the debian package

-        vagrant@g5k-local: bundle exec rake package:build:debian

-The `package:build:debian` rake task has several arguments:

-* NO_COMMIT: when bumping version number, do not commit the version file
-* NO_TAG: do not tag the current git commit with the built version.
-Default is to tag.
-Has no effect with NO_COMMIT

-If everything went ok you should have a package like: `pkg/g5k-api_X.Y.Z-<date of last commit>_amd64.deb`

-See the `.gitlab-ci.yml` file for the use of the rake package commands in the gitlab pipelines.

-### Debug the build infrastructure

-From time to time, someone will have to look into `lib/taks/packaging.rake` to understand why `rake package:build:debian` does not do what is expected or to update the way the package is built.
-This is what happens when you call the rake task

-1. The rake task creates a temporary directory named /tmp/g5k-api_version, and extracts the lasted commited version of your code using `git archive HEAD` to it.
-2. The rake task makes sure the build dependencies are installed using `mk-build-deps`, which in turn uses info in the `debian/control` file.
-3. The changelog in the extracted version of the sources is updated with information from the latest commits.
-4. The rake task finally calls `dpkg-buildpackage -us -uc -d` to generate the package. dpkg-buildpackage then uses the `debian/rules` makefile to go through all the steps needed for packaging.
-This in turn falls back to `dh` for most steps, using datafiles in the `debian` directory.
-    * Most tasks use the default implementation relying on the datafile found in the `debian` directory.
-Of particular interest are `logrotate`, `g5k-api.service`, `dirs`, `g5k-api.install` and `g5k-api.links`.
-	* The magic happens in the `debian/setup_bundle` script.
-That script handles all the instructions required so that the gems needed by the application are installed and usable on the target system.
-	    * It will prime the temporary directory from wich the application is packaged with the developper's bundle
-		* It will run bundle install to setup the gems to package
-		* It will generate a g5k-api binary so that the application is started in the context of the installed bundle without the user noticing bundler usage.
-This happens by generating a script to be installed in `/usr/bin` for all ruby executable found in `bin/`
-    * `debian/setup_bundle`'s work is completed by lines in `debian/dirs` and `debian/g5k-api.install` to setup the final execution context of the application

 ## Releasing and Installing and new version